bitnami/charts/bitnami/schema-registry/README.md

 ### Ingress

 This chart provides support for Ingress resources.
-If you have an ingress controller installed on your cluster, such as [nginx-ingress-controller](https://github.com/bitnami/charts/tree/main/bitnami/nginx-ingress-controller) or [contour](https://github.com/bitnami/charts/tree/main/bitnami/contour) you can utilize the ingress controller to serve your Schema Registry.
+If you have an ingress controller installed on your cluster, such as [nginx-ingress-controller](https://github.com/bitnami/charts/tree/main/bitnami/nginx-ingress-controller) or [contour](https://github.com/bitnami/charts/tree/main/bitnami/contour) you can utilize the ingress controller to serve your application.
 To enable Ingress integration, set `ingress.enabled` to `true`.
 The `ingress.hostname` property can be used to set the host name.

 #### Hosts